 Parchment Paper Uses

-Once you have a roll of parchment paper in your kitchen, chances are you’ll find no end to the ways you use it.
-Here are some of our favorite ways:
+Once you have a roll of parchment paper in your kitchen, you’ll find countless ways to use it.
+Here are some of our favorites:

-- Line Baking Sheets or Cake Pans.
-This is one of the most common ways to use parchment.
-Putting a layer of parchment paper on your baking sheets means you don’t have to grease them, and cookies will slide right off (plus they’re easier to wash afterward).
-If you’re making multiple batches you can reuse the parchment.
-For cakes or bread, cut the parchment to fit the pan so that it’ll release easier.
-You can grease the pan, then press the parchment onto the pan so it will cling to the pan.
-For square or rectangular pans, leave an inch overhang and the baked goods will be even easier to remove: just lift the hanging edges!
+For cakes or bread, cut the parchment to fit the pan.
+Greasing then pressing the parchment onto the pan keeps it in place.
+Leave an inch overhang for square or rectangular pans, and the baked goods will be even easier to remove: just lift the hanging edges!
 Parchment also works great on baking sheets for roasting vegetables.

-- Layer Between Sticky Cookies or Candies.
 Keep baked goods and candies from sticking together or frosting from smearing by putting a sheet of parchment between each layer in your container or box.
-You can even repurpose the parchment that you used to line the baking pan for this!
+You can even repurpose the parchment that you used to line the baking pan for this.

-- Create an Impromptu Piping Cornet for Icing.
-Culinary students, especially those learning baking, are usually required to master the art of creating chocolate decorations to garnish pastries or piped writing for personalizing cakes or scrawling “Congratulations!” in chocolate on the plate of a newly engaged couple.
-Often they do it with an ad hoc piping bag made with parchment paper: the stiff parchment will hold melted chocolate or icing without leaking, and it's stiff enough to form a small enough aperture for detailed writing and decorating.
-Making a cornet is not hard.
+Culinary students, especially those learning baking, are usually required to master the art of creating chocolate decorations.
+Whether to garnish pastries or pipe writing onto personalized cakes, they often do it with an ad hoc piping bag made of parchment paper.
+The rigid parchment holds melted chocolate or icing without leaking, and it's stiff enough to form a small aperture for detailed writing and decorating.